khuyentran1401/production-ready-data-science-code/chapter2_dependency_management/README.md

 # Chapter 2: Dependency Management

+## Problem

+Data science projects often break when shared between team members or deployed to production due to missing packages, version conflicts, or environment differences.
+"It works on my machine" becomes a constant frustration when pandas 1.5 works locally but production has 1.3, or when a colleague can't run your notebook because of missing dependencies.

 Practice the key dependency management concepts from the book with simple, runnable examples.

 ← [Back to Main README](../README.md)